-Our financial instruments that are exposed to concentrations of credit risk principally consist of cash and cash equivalents and accounts receivable.
-We invest our cash and cash equivalents with major banks and financial institutions and such investments are often in excess of federally insured limits.
-At December 31, 2010 and June 30, 2011, our money market accounts were invested primarily in U.S. government-sponsored enterprise bonds and discount notes, U.S. government treasury bills and notes and repurchase agreements collateralized by U.S. government obligations.
+- We deposit our cash and cash equivalents in accounts with major banks and financial institutions and such deposits are in excess of federally insured limits.
+We also have deposits with major banks in China that are denominated in both U.S. dollars and Chinese Renminbi and are not insured by the U.S. federal government. - (2) At December 31, 2011 and March 31, 2012 money market funds consisted of U.S. government-sponsored enterprise bonds and discount notes, U.S. government treasury bills and notes and repurchase agreements collateralized by U.S. government obligations.

 We do not require collateral or other security for our accounts receivable.
-As of June 30, 2011, two customers represented 43% and 19%, respectively, for a total of 62% of our \$5.0 million outstanding accounts receivable.
-No other customers represented 10% or more of our total accounts receivable.
-We believe the potential for collection issues with any of our customers is minimal as of June 30, 2011.
-Accordingly, our allowance for uncollectible amounts at June 30, 2011 was not material.
+As of December 31, 2011, one customer represented 73%, or \$5.9 million, of our \$8.1 million accounts receivable.
+As of March 31, 2012, one customer represented 61%, or \$3.8 million, of our \$6.2 million outstanding accounts receivable.
+No other customers represented 10% or more of our total accounts receivable at December 31, 2011 and March 31, 2012.
+We believe the potential for collection issues with any of our customers is minimal as of March 31, 2012.
+Accordingly, our estimate for uncollectible amounts at March 31, 2012 was not material.